Robbins Geller Secures $1 Billion Recovery on Behalf of Dell Class V Stockholders

-The Firm is ranked #1 on the 2021 ISS Securities Class Action Services Top 50 Report for recovering nearly $2 billion for investors last year alone — more than triple the amount recovered by any other plaintiffs’ firm.
+The Firm is ranked #1 on the most recent ISS Securities Class Action Services Top 50 Report for recovering more than $1.75 billion for investors in 2022 — the third year in a row Robbins Geller tops the list.
+And in those three years alone, Robbins Geller recovered nearly $5.3 billion for investors, more than double the amount recovered by any other plaintiffs’ firm.
 The Firm secured the largest-ever securities fraud class action settlement — $7.2 billion — in In re Enron Corp.
 Securities Litigation.

 For media inquiries, please contact email@example.com or call (619) 338-3821.

 In re Dell Technologies Inc. Class V Stockholder Litigation, No. 2018-0816-JTL (Del.
 Ch.).

 - February 15, 2024